cloudlockr/cloudlockr-app/README.md

   - `Navigators` (app view navigation handling)
   - `Services` (complex logic, any computations)
     - `Device` (services related to device interaction)
+    - `External` (services using other external phone APIs)
     - `FileSystem` (services related to local phone file system or file manipulation)
     - `FileTransfer` (top-level services that faciliate complex file transfer processes)
     - `Server` (services related to server interaction)
     - Note that these files throw errors that the UI must catch (and show to the user if applicable)
   - `Store` (Redux interaction, further broken up by Redux slice indicated by each sub-directory)
   - `Theme` (options effecting style, including assets, fonts, and colours.
 Import `useTheme()` method in UI to access theme data)

+#### Other Details

+- Conventional Commits
+  - This project follows the commit message style of "Conventional Commits" (conventionalcommits.org).
+All commits should conform to the standard specification.